 - 1a.
 FSHN 593 (2 hours).
 This course instructs students on the art of preparing and delivering effective seminar presentations.
 Students also are given the opportunity to critique seminar presentations. - 1b.
 NUTR 590 (1 hour).
 Discussions of current research and literature pertaining to disciplinary specializations within the Division of Nutritional Sciences.
 Students should enroll for 0 hours if they are not presenting a seminar.
-May be repeated for a maximum of 4 hours. - NUTR 500 (1 hour).
+May be repeated for a maximum of 4 hours. - 1c.
+NUTR 591 (1 hour).
+Discussions of current research and literature.
+0 to 2 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
+May be repeated to a maximum of 2 hours for Masters students and 4 hours for PhD students. - NUTR 500 (1 hour).
 All Nutritional Sciences students must enroll in NUTR 500 each semester.
 Students should enroll for 0 hours during semesters in which they are NOT presenting a seminar.
-Attendance is required and sign-in sheets are provided at seminar.
+Attendance is required and sign-in sheets are provided at the seminar.
 Students will present a seminar covering the topic of the thesis, which is considered the public portion of the student's Ph.D. thesis defense and should be presented near the time of the student's final defense.
 Students should enroll for 1 hour during the semester in which they are presenting a NUTR 500 seminar.
 Seminars will be evaluated anonymously by faculty and students.
 The seminar coordinator will review the outcome of the evaluations with the student's advisor who, in turn, will review them with the graduate student. - g.
 No more than 12 hours of coursework taken on a Credit-No Credit basis will be counted towards the 40-hour course requirement.
 No NUTR courses (including cross-listed courses) can be taken on a Credit-No Credit basis. - h.
 An ORAL QUALIFYING EXAMINATION is required for all Ph.D. students to evaluate the student's knowledge in the field of nutrition, their ability to integrate nutrition knowledge and scientific reasoning.
 Completion of the qualifying examination signifies the end of Stage I of the doctoral program.
 The qualifying examination typically will be administered after 2 semesters, if starting with a M.S., or 4-5 semesters, if starting from the B.S.
 The qualifying exam is closed to the public.
 See Section I for additional information on the qualifying exam. - i.
 The PRELIMINARY EXAMINATION can be taken only after the student spends two or more semesters in STAGE II of the doctoral program.
 Thus, an additional year or more of coursework and/or research is required following completion of Stage I (see above).
 See Section I for additional information on the preliminary exam.